EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation_new.rst

       source ~/.virtualenvs/enmapbox/bin/activate

+   Now you should see the environment name in brackets at the beginning of your prompt, e.g. ``(enmapbox)``.

 #.
-Install missing python dependencies inside the virtual environment:
+Install missing python dependencies with pip inside the virtual environment:

    .. code-block:: console